Skip to main content

 Hermes AgentSkill~/.hermes/skills/media/text-to-image/SKILL.md

-Skill-based tools (Codex, Qwen Code, OpenClaw, Hermes Agent) require YAML front matter at the beginning of the configuration file:
+Skill-based tools (Codex, Qwen Code, OpenClaw, Hermes Agent) require YAML front matter at the beginning of the file:

 ---